jmonlong/manu-vggafannot/manuscript.md

 It starts by extracting the subgraph for a region of interest from a full pangenome using `vg chunk`.
 This graph is converted to GFA, making sure that the paths are written last for compatibility with Bandage-NG.
 The script also extracts annotations relevant to the region of interest from indexed GAF files.
-The extracted GAF files are merged and modified if necessary: path names are de-duplicated and paths are trimmed<!-- Not split??? --> when traversing nodes absent from the extracted subgraph.
+The extracted GAF files are merged and modified if necessary: path names are de-duplicated and paths are trimmed when traversing nodes absent from the extracted subgraph.
 These modifications ensure that the final GAF file can be loaded in Bandage-NG.
 The outputs of this script can be opened with Bandage-NG for interactive exploration.
 In particular, the *Find path* feature can find nodes corresponding to specific paths, which are either haplotypes or annotations in this pre-processed GFA file.